 We are committed to living and working in sustainable, earth-friendly ways because we recognize that caring for our planet is indivisible from caring for each other.
-Measures undertaken by the Green Team will include greening our buildings and supporting zero-waste and food sustainability activities.
+Climate friendly measures include greening our buildings and supporting zero-waste and food sustainability activities.

 We’ve partnered with Alvéole, an urban beekeeping company, to build a honey bee hive on the east side of the church, near the ramp.
 Urban beekeeping is an excellent way to educate the community on the importance of bees while helping to protect these essential members of the ecosystem (and get some honey from it, to boot!).